andreybratus/tutorial/create-transform.md

 ### Identify problems with data
 On the project screen we have a preview of our tabular data entries and we can easily identify the following problems that we want to clean:

-* In column "nome" all values are in uppercase, which we want to transform into CammelCase, such that:
+* In column "nome" all entries are in uppercase, which we want to transform into CammelCase, such that:
 > LA VALLE DEI MEDICI ---> La Valle Dei Medici

 * In columns "lt" and "lg" we have numerical values that represent latitude, longitude coordinates.
 Some entries appear have to many digits after the decimal point.
 Therefore, we want to limit the amount of digits after the decimal points to 2 digits, such that: